 Finally, all carbon emissions generated at our Fitzroy North studio are offset via UN Certified Emission Reduction (CER) certificates, making our studio operations completely carbon neutral!

 Does organic fibre farming have a lower carbon footprint than conventional?

 Actually, organic farming is thought to produce around 43% less greenhouse gasses than conventional farming.
 This is due to a variety of things, such as soil health and minimal to no use of chemicals and the synthesising of nitrogen fertilisers.
 Organic farming also "stores" around 100-400kg of carbon per hectare to the soil per year (also known as a carbon sink and in case you were wondering, that's a good thing).

 Which fibre is the most environmentally friendly?

 Sadly, there is no "perfect" fibre.
 Cotton uses a lot of water, Tencel uses a lot of trees, recycled PET uses a lot of energy and virgin polyester uses even more.
-Hemp is expensive and hard to find, linen (unless organic) uses a chemical retting process.
+Hemp is expensive and harder to find, linen (unless organic) uses a chemical retting process.
 There are a lot of new innovations which are promising, but they will take a long time to become accessible to the mainstream.
 We don't like to herald any fibre as being the "most eco" however, we have compiled a pretty nifty list of the ones we like, and dislike as well as their pros and cons.
-Check all that out, on our Materials List.
+Check all that out on our Materials List.